 If equipped with Keyless Access, the RKE transmitter must be within 1 m (3 ft) of the liftgate to automatically unlock it.
-See Remote Keyless Entry (RKE) System Operation (Key) on page 2-5 or Remote Keyless Entry (RKE) System Operation (Keyless) on page 2-8.
+See Remote Keyless Entry (RKE) System Operation on page 2-3.

 The liftgate has an electric latch.
 If the battery is disconnected or has low voltage, the liftgate will not open.
 The liftgate will resume operation when the battery is reconnected and charged.